annieradams/EDS213_discussions/README.md

+This repository houses the materials for the weekly discussion sections for EDS 213 - Databases and Data Management.
+The schedule for the sessions are as follows:

 | Week | Task |
 | ------------- | ------------- |
 | 1 | Select a dataset and understand the relationships among the different tables to define a schema.
 You can pick a dataset(s) from the provided list, or find your own! |